THE FORGE

 Why This Matters

-We are grateful for your faithfulness and generosity.
-If you haven't started giving, or if you feel led to increase your giving, now is a great time to help close the gap.
+We are truly thankful for your continued faithfulness and generosity.
+If you haven’t begun giving yet, or if you feel led to increase your giving, now is a meaningful time to take that step.

 Encouragment